 - Top Air Fryer Tips & Tricks

-Still haven't bought an air fryer ?
-Check out my guide to finding out which air fryer is right for you, and bookmark this page for when you get it!
+Still haven't bought an air fryer?
+Check out my guide to finding out which air fryer is right for you or get one of the four best pink air fryers, and bookmark this page for when you get it!

 After developing lots and lots of air fryer recipes these past two years I do consider myself something of an Air Fryer expert.
 So to help you out if you're new to the air fryer game, I put together this guide for you to get started quickly.
 Because who has time to read through a whole manual when you have a new fun gadget to play with?!